-• Ensure that link in release notes to the new diff works OK on GitHub.
+- Ensure that link in CHANGELOG to the new diff works OK on GitHub. - Check new docs are built on RTD.

 Helper recipes

 The root Makefile has a couple of helper recipes (note this is different to the Makefile in test_settings):